DulceOliveira/sales_data_analysis/README.md

 - Exploring sales trends over time, including monthly and hourly patterns.
 - Visualizations (Power BI):

-The project's primary focus is on the analysis of sales data to derive actionable insights.
-By combining Python for data analysis and Power BI for visualization, it provides a comprehensive solution for understanding and leveraging sales data to enhance business performance.

 ## Repository Contents

 - `analysis`: Python code through my analysis.